bronson/portkey/README.md

 - The default configuration uses HTTP.
 For production, enable HTTPS by setting `DOMAIN` in your `.env` file.
 - User credentials are stored in a flat username:password file format
 - The iptables manager container runs with NET_ADMIN capability to modify firewall rules
-- Only authenticated users can access the protected ports
+- Only authenticated users can access the protected ports (except 80/443 for the portal itself)
-- All ports share the same access rules - once authenticated, a user has access to all ports
+- All protected ports share the same access rules - once authenticated, a user has access to all ports

 ## Customization